Knee Replacement Specialist in Fargo, ND

 When the knee is severely damaged by arthritis or injury, it may be hard for people to perform simple activities, such as walking or climbing stairs.
-Our patient in North and South Dakota may even begin to feel pain while they are sitting or lying down.
-When nonsurgical options like medications and using walking supports are no longer helpful, you may want to consider total knee replacement surgery with Todd Sekundiak.
+You may even begin to feel pain while sitting or lying down.
+When nonsurgical options like medications and using walking supports are no longer helpful, you may want to consider a knee replacement.
 Knee replacement surgery is a safe, common, and effective procedure to relieve pain, correct leg deformity, and help you resume normal activities.

 What is Knee Replacement?

 Total knee replacement is a very successful surgical treatment for knee arthritis.
 Over the years, minimally invasive knee replacement techniques have been developed to lessen tissue trauma and improve patient outcomes.
 Utilizing the latest in technology, Dr. Sekundiak's approach involves a rapid recovery with faster return to work and play and with minimal complications.
 This minimally invasive approach involves much smaller incisions than the usual 10-12 inch incisions used in the traditional knee replacement and spares the quadriceps muscle and tendon, which controls bending of the knee, from being cut to access the knee joint.

 The smaller incisions with knee replacement surgery means less tissues are cut resulting in quicker healing and recovery.
 The potential advantages of a minimally invasive knee replacement surgery are: